-Aspect B8: Community Investment
+B8.
+Community Investment

-Currently, Broad Greenstate's main business spreads all over the country, it gives full play to the respective advantages in each regions, and actively explores opportunities for cooperation with the local government and seeks for other potential customers, so as to lay a good foundation for undertaking more projects in the future.
+Broad Greenstate's main business spreads all over the country, it gives full play to the respective advantages in each region, and actively explores opportunities for cooperation with the local government and seeks for other potential customers, so as to lay a good foundation for undertaking more projects in the future.
 In addition, with its comprehensive solution capabilities along the full industry chain and a good track record in previous and ongoing projects, the Group has proved its ability to make full use of its advantages and local potential resources to formulate customized ecological construction plans catering to local development needs for the government, which has helped it gain a foothold in the fierce market competition.
-It can be seen that, Broad Greenstate is committed to being a socially responsible company.
-In addition, the Company not only encourages staff to actively participate in public welfare activities, but also has always committed to invest in community public welfare undertakings with details of the community investment strategies as follows:
+It can be seen that, Broad Greenstate is committed to being a socially responsible firm.
+In addition, the Group not only encourages staff to actively participate in public welfare activities, but also has always committed to invest in community public welfare undertakings and formulated the Social Public Welfare System with details of the community investment strategies as follows:

 - i.
-Build the consciousness of community The relationship between the Company and the community may affect the development of the Company, thus it is crucial for the Company to build its image within the community.
-The Company's public relationship with the community shall be incorporated into the daily work of the public relations system of the Company, with an aim to assume social responsibility and shape our good social image. - ii.
+Build the consciousness of community The relationship between the Group and the community may affect the development of the Group, thus it is crucial for the Group to build its image within the community.
+The Group's public relationship with the community shall be incorporated into the daily work of our public relations system, with an aim to assume social responsibility and shape our good social image. - ii.
 Enhance communication with community public Broad Greenstate proactively communicates with the community.
-On one hand, we inform the community about all aspects of the Company to express our willingness to contribute to community development and seek support from the community; on the other hand, we often invite the community public to participate in our activities, seek their opinions and recommendations, and understand their needs, so as to lay a solid foundation for the benign interaction between the Company and the community and provide an effective channel for sustained communication. - iii.
+On one hand, we inform the community about all aspects of the Group to express our willingness to contribute to community development and seek support from the community; on the other hand, we often invite the community public to participate in our activities, seek their opinions and recommendations, and understand their needs, so as to lay a solid foundation for the benign interaction between the Group and the community and provide an effective channel for sustained communication. - iii.
 Proactively participate in community development and take the initiative to support community public welfare undertakings.

-As a company with a high degree of social responsibility, Broad Greenstate actively participates in various social welfare activities.
+As a firm with a high degree of social responsibility, Broad Greenstate actively participates in various social welfare activities.
 In addition, Broad Greenstate also actively carries out in-depth cooperation with universities and scientific research institutions.
-Broad Greenstate Ecological Construction Group Co., Ltd., an indirect wholly-owned subsidiary of the Company, has established the "Broad Greenstate - Tongji Joint Technology Innovation Center" jointly with Tongji University.
+Broad Greenstate has also established the "Broad Greenstate - Tongji Joint Technology Innovation Center" jointly with Tongji University.
 This move is geared to the needs of the major nation strategies, giving full play to the resource advantages of both parties and boosting the expansion and development of the main business of Broad Greenstate.
+In view of the impact of COVID-19, the Group did not arrange any public welfare activities during the Reporting Period to maintain social distance to ensure the safety of employees and help the country to control the epidemic more effectively.